Devanshsodhi/Ai_compliance_Bot/README.md

 (https://colab.research.google.com/drive/1J_amChX29cA-2kgIB-V7UtBOGuYlM8xc?usp=sharing)
 (https://colab.research.google.com/drive/1JAhedvUvdOI0-Y1KdXyZzGRFF1OSnGw6?usp=sharing)

 4.Creating synthetic structured documents which include invoices , PO's and GRN's to train and test the downstream extraction process using a Transformer+GAN hybrid model , which consists of a Generator ( produces synthetic document text sequences & learns patterns from real documents ) and a Discriminator (evalutes whether the document generated looks realistic or not and provide a feedback to the generator ).
-Technology used is Pytorch , HuggingFace Transformers , DocGan .
+Technology used is Pytorch , HuggingFace Transformers , StyleGan .
 This step is mainly done to improve the training process.

 5.Reinforcement Based System : intelligent decision-making layer to the document compliance pipeline, allowing the system to learn from past outcomes and improve over time instead of relying only on static rules or thresholds using OpenAi gym , stable baselines 3 and python and numpy for the decision making logic .